okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/overview/index.md

 title: Before you begin
 ---

 You can customize your Okta organization by replacing the Okta domain name with your own domain name.
-This allows you to create a seamless and white-labeled experience for your users so that all URLs look like your application.
+This allows you to create a seamless and branded experience for your users so that all URLs look like your application.

 Okta organizations host pages on subdomains such as `example.okta.com`.
 Using this feature aliases your Okta organization's domain name to another subdomain that you own, like `login.example.com`.